 In a chat with Georgie Henley in April 2020, who played Lucy in the Disney franchise, said she’d be receptive to featuring in the Netflix reboot but confessed it’s probably unlikely.

 What Narnia projects are in development

 We can see the first three Netflix projects involving Narnia via Matthew Alrich’s profile.
 Here are each of the projects and where they’re reportedly in development:

 - Untitled Netflix/Chronicles of Narnia Series is reportedly the furthest in development with it entering pre-production reportedly back in October 2018.

 - The Chronicles of Narnia: The Magician’s Nephew (Treatment stage but expected to be an old project)

-- The Chronicles of Narnia: The Silver Chair (this is the cancelled final Disney movie but this isn’t expected to go ahead)
+- The Chronicles of Narnia: The Silver Chair (this is the canceled final Disney movie and therefore isn’t expected to go ahead)

 Finally, in early 2020, several fan-made posters went viral on social media.
 For many, this was the first time many had heard Netflix is adapting the books.

 That’s all we know so far.
 There’s a lot to be announced, a lot to be excited about, and a lot to be learned.
 We’ll be there every step of the way to see what’s in store for Narnia on Netflix.